Persisting Data

 A Caveat

-Be aware, however, that the default implementations do not provide complex synchronization heuristics and you should comprehensively test your persistence strategy to understand the opportunity for data loss (in the case of trying to save data to a server under poor network conditions, for example).
+That said, be aware that you should always comprehensively test your persistence strategy to understand the opportunity for data loss (in the case of trying to save data to a server under poor network conditions, for example).

 Summary